 Encompassing a well-rounded journey, it is a top priority to instill value and quality education for all.

 Before the only Catholic high school within a 100-mile radius became Loyola College Preparatory School, it was an all-male institution ranging from seventh to twelfth grade.
 St. John's College opened on November 3, 1902.
 This initial title was chosen in conjunction with the Cathedral of St. John Berchmans in honor of him, a saint who appeared to a dying nun in the 1850s at the Sacred Heart Convent in Grand Coteau and restored her to health.
 It was renamed Jesuit High School in July 1, 1960, before becoming Loyola College Preparatory School in 1982 to honor the founder of the Jesuit order, St. Ignatius of Loyola.
 The school became co-educational in 1987 with 104 girls enrolling immediately.

-The school mascot has always been the Flyers, and the colors have also always been royal blue and white.
+The school mascot has always been the Flyers, and the colors have also always been Columbia blue, navy and white.

 Four priests, thirty-two students and a three-story building at 1564 Texas Avenue is where it all began.
 The building was primarily intended to house the faculty with the priest occupying the upper two stories and the school functioning on the bottom floor.
 A temporary altar was constructed on the second floor.

 The Walter B. Jacobs Sr. estate on the 900 block of Jordan Street was purchased by the Jesuits as a new church, residence and high school in 1924.
 The Depression ruined any immediate chances for expansion and in 1929, classes began in temporary buildings.

 In 1938, the first half of the present high school building was completed, and 11 years later the second half would be finished.
 On September 12, 1938, the school held its first classes in the new and permanent building on Jordan Street, where is stands today.